What Is the Head of Household Exemption?

-A garnished debtor asserts a head-of-household exemption in response to the judgment creditor’s wage garnishment writ being served upon the employer.
-The garnished debtor can either file a claim of exemption with the court that issued the writ, or the debtor can file a motion to dissolve the wage garnishment and assert the exemption in the motion.
+A garnished debtor asserts a head-of-household exemption in response to the judgment creditor’s wage garnishment writ.
+The garnished debtor can either file a claim of exemption with the court, or the debtor can file a motion to dissolve the wage garnishment and assert the exemption in the motion.

 When a judgment debtor is his own employer and controls the amount and timing of payments, many courts have ruled that payments from the debtor’s own company do not constitute “earnings” within the wage garnishment statutory exemption.
-In many such cases, the courts noted that the debtor’s company paid the debtor varying amounts of “salary” using different pay periods based upon the businesses profitability and there was no written employment agreement to prevent a debtor from claiming head of household with his own company.
+In some court cases, the debtor’s company paid the debtor varying amounts of “salary” using different pay periods based upon the business’s profitability.
+Also, courts have found that the lack of a written employment agreement to prevent a debtor from claiming head of household with his own company.